dolliars/heyheather/me/index.md

 layout: about
 ---

-Hi, it's me!
+Hey, it's me!
 This is a blog where I write to my friend Heather about things.
 Sometimes about programming things.
 Sometimes about other things.
 I tend to digress.